 I Spy Sensory Bin with Coloured Rice and Random Small Items

-In a construction bin or a farm or ocean bin, you may not want to add tools and instruments, because the vehicles and animals may be enough, but for more experimental bins, provide your child with tools that will allow them to examine and explore the contents of the bin.
-Some of my favourite tools and instruments for sensory play are:
+In a construction bin or a farm or ocean bin, you may not want to add tools and instruments, because the vehicles and animals may be enough, but for more experimental bins, your child will require them to examine and explore the bin’s contents.
+Some of my favourite tools and instruments play to include in a sensory bin are:

 - small spoons